Other pages you may like :

 Previously, the skulls were informally displayed in an unsecured cabinet in a dark corner at the back of the church, with just a simple label that hints at their curious story.
 The skulls were very difficult to see, and at risk of being damaged or stolen.

-Installing the skulls in a secure, attractive and accessible bespoke case, with integral lighting, enables everyone using the church to see and appreciate them much more easily.
-Through promoting the skulls and the new display case new and different people may be encouraged into the building, including local people, visitors, and those with a special interest in history, archaeology, myth and mystery.
+Installing the skulls in a secure, attractive and accessible bespoke case, with integral lighting, is enabling everyone using the church to see and appreciate them much more easily.
+Through promoting the skulls, the display case and interpretation, new and different people are being encouraged into the building, including local people, visitors, and those with a special interest in history, archaeology, myth and mystery.

-The new display will be used as a springboard to work with local people, including writers, film-makers and storytellers, to generate new heritage and creative resources for the church, village and parish, and to support new activities such as an annual ‘horsing night’ and storytelling.
+The new display has been a springboard to work with local people, including writers and storytellers, generating new heritage and creative resources for the church, village and parish, and supporting new activities such as an annual storytelling evening with Elsdon Writers’ Group.

 The team at St Cuthbert’s Church is absolutely delighted to have Revitalising Redesdale’s support for our Heads & Tales project.
 No-one knows for sure why three horses’ skulls were placed in the bell tower at the church, but they are a unique and intriguing part of Elsdon’s heritage and have stimulated many theories over the years.
 It’s very exciting that we will now be able to display and interpret the skulls properly in a bespoke new case, and we will be using their mysterious story as inspiration for other community myth-making and storytelling events and activities in the village this summer, including new creative writing, a film about the church, and potentially the creation of a brand new Elsdon legend! – Beryl Charlton, St. Cuthbert’s Church Elsdon